ricardomrcruz/ricardomrcruz/README.md

 <br>

-Application developer passionate about creating software solutions with 3-4 years of experience in Node.js, React, Python, and PHP.
+Software developer with solid experience in Node.js, React, Python, and PHP.
 Expertise in REST and GraphQL APIs, UI/UX prototyping, and full-stack projects.
 Proficient in DevOps practices including CI/CD automation, unit testing, debugging, and secure deployment.

 🌱 Currently interning as a Fullstack Developer at Cbd'Eau SAS, France